Massive Spatial Qubits for Testing Macroscopic Nonclassicality and Casimir Induced Entanglement

-Note that as shown in the appendix, dephasing between the spatial states $|0\rangle$ and $|1\rangle$ at a rate $\gamma$ simply suppresses the CHSH violation by a factor $e^{-\gamma t}$, which could be a new way to investigate decoherence of the mass from various postulated collapse models \cite{diosi1989models, penrose1996gravity, bassi2013models, milburn1991intrinsic, oppenheim2018post, PhysRevA.85.062116}, as well as from standard environment.
-As {\em both} the ancillary spin and the mass are measured, it characterizes the entanglement of the given state (a kinematic feature -- a feature of Hilbert space states alone) {\em irrespective} of the dynamics (the Hamiltonian and initial state) from which the state was generated, as opposed to many of the previous protocols which rely crucially on a reversible nature of the quantum dynamics leading to periodic entanglement and disentanglement of an ancillary system and a mass \cite{bose1999scheme,armour2002entanglement,marshall2003towards,bose2006qubit}.
-As opposed to single object interferometry \cite{romero2011quantum, bateman2014near, yin2013large}, in which one targets a specific basis to examine decoherence, here the CHSH violation explores the decoherence of the mass in multiple bases.
-For example, we will not only learn how the the off diagonal terms $|0\rangle \langle 1|$ of the spatial qubit decay (position basis decoherence), we will also learn whether, and, if so, how, $|+\rangle \langle -|$ decays (where $|-\rangle = |0\rangle - |1\rangle$) -- this would be equivalent to identifying a novel type of decoherence of superpositions of even and odd parity states.
-Moreover, as the total spin-motional system is quantum 4 state system, and, as was shown in Refs.\cite{basu2001bell,home1984bell}, the above CHSH violation can also be regarded as a test of quantum violation of the classical notion of non-contextuality, which is yet to be tested for macroscopic masses.
+As {\em both} the spin and the mass are measured, it characterizes the entanglement of the given state {\em irrespective} of the dynamics from which the state was generated, as opposed to previous protocols which rely on a reversible nature of the quantum dynamics \cite{bose1999scheme,armour2002entanglement,marshall2003towards,bose2006qubit}.
+As opposed to single object interferometry \cite{romero2011quantum, bateman2014near, yin2013large}, here the CHSH violation explores decoherence of the mass in multiple bases -- not only how the $|0\rangle \langle 1|$ term of the spatial qubit decays (position basis), but also whether, and, if so, how, $|+\rangle \langle -|$ decays (where $|-\rangle = |0\rangle - |1\rangle$) -- a novel type of decoherence of even/odd parity basis.
+Moreover, as the total spin-motional system is quantum 4 state system, the CHSH violation can also be regarded as a violation of the classical notion of non-contextuality \cite{home1984bell,basu2001bell,cabello2008experimentally}.